 Laser Rifle: This larger brother of the laser pulser sacrifices the former's nonlethal functions for a more straightforward pulsed laser action akin to a traditional firearm.
 Capable of doing more damage than the pulser, it is still susceptible to dust, debris, and other things that cause light to diffuse.
-Laser rifles gain only +2d10 damage, rather than +3d10, for firing on full automatic mode.
 Laser rifles require two hands to use effectively.
 [High]

 Plasma Pistol: A lighter variant of the plasma rifle, the plasma pistol is more portable and still packs a decent punch.
 This is a small weapon, and only requires one hand to use.
+[Expensive]